ilmonteux/ilmonteux.github.io/_pages/chronomaps.md

     ```python
     def cluster_cities(cities, dist_cut=25, pop_cut=1.):
     """
-    Cluster nearby cities, such that each city iteratively eats smaller cities within dist_cut of itself.
+    Cluster nearby cities, such that each city iteratively absorbs smaller cities within dist_cut of itself.
     """
     for ci in cities:
         if any([len(ci2)>4 and ci[2] in ci2[4] for ci2 in cities[:cities.index(ci)] ] ):